fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/tomcat.md

 You can instruct the filter to exclude specific paths from being monitored by the Aperture SDK.
 For example, you might want to exclude endpoints used for health checks.
-To do this, you can add the path(s) you want to ignore to the filter configuration, as shown in the following code:
+To achieve this, you can add the path(s) you want to ignore to the filter configuration, as shown in the following code:

 ```xml
 <init-param>